OpenLocalizationTestOrg/azure-docs-pr-test.pt-PT/includes/storsimple-install-update4-hotfix.md

         [4] Change language
         Please enter your choice>

-    Em seguida, reinicie os dois controladores de Olá no modo de manutenção.
+    Ambos os controladores são, em seguida, reiniciados no modo de manutenção.
-2. atualização de firmware de disco por Olá tooinstall, tipo:
+2. Para instalar a atualização de firmware do disco, escreva:

-    `Start-HcsHotfix -Path <path tooupdate file> -Credential <credentials in domain\username format>`
+    `Start-HcsHotfix -Path <path to update file> -Credential <credentials in domain\username format>`

     É apresentada abaixo uma saída de exemplo.

         Controller1>Start-HcsHotfix -Path \\10.100.100.100\share\ThirdOrderUpdates\ -Credential contoso\john
         Enter Password:
         WARNING: In maintenance mode, hotfixes should be installed on each controller sequentially.
-After hello hotfix is installed on this controller, install it on hello peer controller.
+After the hotfix is installed on this controller, install it on the peer controller.
         Confirm
-        This operation starts a hotfix installation and could reboot one or both of hello controllers.
-By installing new updates you agree to, and accept any additional terms associated with, hello new functionality listed in hello release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
-Are you sure you want toocontinue?
+        This operation starts a hotfix installation and could reboot one or both of the controllers.
+By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
+Are you sure you want to continue?
         [Y] Yes [N] No (Default is "Y"): Y
         WARNING: Installation is currently in progress.
-This operation can take several minutes toocomplete.
+This operation can take several minutes to complete.
-3. Monitor Olá instalar progresso com `Get-HcsUpdateStatus` comando.
-Olá atualização estiver concluída quando hello `RunInProgress` alterações demasiado`False`.
+3. Monitorize o progresso da instalação com o comando `Get-HcsUpdateStatus`.
+A atualização está completa quando o `RunInProgress` é alterado para `False`.
-4. Depois de concluída a instalação de Olá, reinicia o controlador de Olá no qual Olá foi instalada a correção de modo de manutenção.
-Inicie sessão como opção 1 com acesso total e verificar a versão de firmware do disco Olá.
+4. Após a instalação estar concluída, o controlador em que a correção do modo de manutenção foi instalada reinicia.
+Inicie sessão com a opção 1 com acesso total e verifique a versão de firmware do disco.
 Escreva:

    `Get-HcsFirmwareVersion`

-   Olá esperado versões de firmware do disco são:
+   As versões de firmware do disco esperadas são:

    `XMGJ, XGEG, KZ50, F6C2, VR08, N002, 0106`